Bad Fairy

 "Honey, you know most fairies start circle around age ten."

 My face crumpled.
-A ten-year-old was quite a bit bigger in person than in my mind's eye.
-Even if Mommy was going to be sitting close by, I didn't want to be abandoned to this pool of big kids.
+Ten-year-olds were quite scarily bigger in person than I'd imagined.
+Even if Mommy was going to be sitting close by, I didn't want to be abandoned to this pool of giants.

-"But can't there be a class just for . . . littler kids?"
+"But can't there be a class just for . . . little fairies?"

-My mother finally realized that I was upset beyond just plain disorientation, and she made soothing sounds as she tried to calm me down, but now I felt embarrassed being the only student with her mother hovering around her.
+My mother, finally realizing I was beyond disoriented, drew me close to comfort me, but though her reassurance was soothing, embarrassment flickered through me at being the only student with her mother hovering around her.
 Despite that, I didn't want to let go of her hand.

 "See there, honey, there is a boy you know, little Jasper.
-Do you see him?"
-She pointed at a boy who looked vaguely familiar.
+See him?"
+She pointed at a boy who looked familiar from nursery.

 "I think I played with him before."

 "Yes, well.
-I asked your teachers about other young students, and they said he would be the next youngest in your circle."
+When I asked your teachers about other young students, they said he would be the next youngest in your circle."

 The boy had seen my mother point and was looking at us warily—his narrowed eyes seemed quite a height above my own.
 "How old is he?"
 I asked suspiciously.